raspberrypilearning/raspberry-pi-command/en/step_3.md

 --- /task ---

 --- task ---
-Now use <kbd>F5</kbd> to run your script again and you should see the new hostname.
+Now, use <kbd>F5</kbd> to run your script again and you should see the new hostname.

 --- /task ---